MuhammedGit/MuhammedGit.github.io/_posts/2016-02-27-automated-hadoop-scripts-multi.md

 ---

 This post describes how to set up a Hadoop environment in a Multi-node.
-First thing needs to be done is to add hostname and host's IP adress into each others /etc/hosts files This step needs to be do on both nodes.
+First thing needs to be done is to add both nodes' hostnames and IP adresses into each others' /etc/hosts file This step needs to be do on both nodes.
 #For example

 /etc/hosts

 192.168.1.25 master

 192.168.1.26 slave